 The 2020 presidential election is still a ways off, but you’re forgiven if you feel like campaign season is already upon us.

-We’re keeping track of where all possible presidential candidates stand: Who’s running, who isn’t running, and, when the time comes, who has dropped out.
-We’ll be updating this list as candidates declare their intentions, so keep checking in.
+We’re keeping track of where all possible presidential candidates stand: Who’s running, who isn’t running, and who has dropped out.
+We’ll be updating this list as candidates declare their intentions or drop out, so keep checking in.

 Michael Bennet, 54